telerik/docs-seed/README.md

 sh start-docs.sh
 ```

-In case you want to use a different config.yml file, pass it to the above command as follows:
+In case you want to add an additional config.yml file, pass it to the above command as follows:
 ```bash
 sh start-docs.sh _silverlight.yml
 ```